-This course will cover a wide variety of topics dealing with Internet development including HTML, cascading style sheets, JavaScript, the DOM, CGI programming with C++, and PHP development with MySQL.
-Apache and Linux will be primarily used.
+This course will cover a wide variety of topics dealing with Internet development including XHTML, cascading style sheets, JavaScript, the DOM, CGI programming with C++, and PHP development with MySQL.
+The Apache web server and Linux OS will be primarily used.
 Prerequisite: COMP 170 or 150/151.